 Since you’re getting ready for your wedding, you’re sure to be familiar with a little bit of planning.
 Add the following things to your to-do list, and don’t forget to check them off before you start your pre-wedding weight loss journey.

-• Set your goals.
+- Set your goals.
 Knowing your reasons for going on your weight loss journey will help keep you focused on the journey.
-Before you make your wedding diet meal plan, write down three to five reasons you want to do this diet and what you hope to achieve at the end.
-Going on a diet can have more benefits than just weight loss, such as clearing up acne.
+Before crafting your bridal nutrition plan, note down three to five motivations for following this diet and the goals you hope to achieve by its conclusion.
+Adopting a diet can offer numerous benefits beyond weight loss, including improving skin health and reducing acne.
 So, if one of your goals is to make sure you’re photo-ready on your big day, don’t forget to write it down.
 Start a food journal and use it to track both your meals and your moods to keep you accountable and focused on your goals.

-• Know what to avoid.
+- Know what to avoid.
 Even if your diet is packed with healthful foods, you won’t lose much weight if you don’t know what foods to steer clear of.
-Eliminate or limit processed foods, dairy, gluten, added sugars, coffee, artificial sweeteners, refined carbs, and alcohol [2].
+Eliminate or limit processed foods, dairy, gluten, added sugars, coffee, artificial sweeteners, refined carbs, and alcohol.2

 Wedding Diet Tips